Waterfall Guide to the North Georgia Mountains

 Trahlyta Falls at Vogel State ParkDirectly below Lake Trahlyta in Vogel State Park is a stepping stone waterfall.
 Go south from Blairsville, Union County Georgia on US 19/129 for eleven miles.
 Just before the entrance to Vogel State Park on the right is a one lane pullover where you can view the falls from above.

 Directions: To reach the bottom of the falls, drive into Vogel State Park and park at the south end of Lake Trahlyta, there's also a gift shop and miniature golf course plus campgrounds and cabins.
 The fall are at the other end of the lake, the lake is small and the paths around each shoreline is level.
-If you take the path to the left you'll pass the pavilion and Trahlyta Theater then the beach and beach house following the Trahlyta Lake Trail to the end of the lake and take the Falls Overlook Trial to the bottom of falls.
+If you take the path to the left you'll pass the pavilion and Trahlyta Theater then the beach and beach house following the Trahlyta Lake Trail to the end of the lake and take the Falls Overlook trail to the bottom of falls.

 Printable